-Join David Rivers for an in-depth discussion in this video Publishing to an LMS with Camtasia, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video Publishing to an LMS with Camtasia, part of Learning SCORM and Tin Can API.

 - Camstasia Studio has long been considered…an excellent option for screencasting,…but it has grown and evolved over the years…to include interactivity, even quizzing,…which means we can now publish our content to an LMS…using SCORM compliance.…We're gonna take a look at it now…working with this file called KE_Orientation.…You can see the Camtasia extension.…You'll find this file in the Chapter Two folder…of your exercise files, under Camtasia,…if you're following along.…And if you don't have Camtasia, you can, again,…access a free trial for a month by going to their website.…